23 players, 30 selections — more consensus first-team All-Americans since 2000 than any program in college basketball.

 | — | Cooper Flagg | 2nd Team | 2024–25 | Forward | #1 (2025) |

-0 Kentucky players have earned consensus first-team honors more than once — a testament to sustained dominance rather than a single breakout season.
+0 Duke players have earned consensus first-team honors more than once — a testament to sustained dominance rather than a single breakout season.

-Kentucky's recent All-Americans include: Jabari Parker (2014), Jahlil Okafor (2015), Marvin Bagley III (2018), Zion Williamson (2019), RJ Barrett (2019), Cooper Flagg (2025), and Cameron Boozer (2026).
+Duke's last seven consecutive consensus first-team All-Americans have all been freshmen: Jabari Parker (2014), Jahlil Okafor (2015), Marvin Bagley III (2018), Zion Williamson (2019), RJ Barrett (2019), Cooper Flagg (2025), and Cameron Boozer (2026).
 Of those seven, four were unanimous selections (Okafor, Williamson, Flagg, Boozer) and five were #1 NBA Draft picks or projected to be.
 No other program in basketball history has produced this kind of sustained freshman excellence at the All-America level.

-Kentucky's All-America selections since 1985 place the Wildcats among the most decorated programs in NCAA history.
+Duke's 25 consensus All-America selections since 1985 place the Blue Devils among the most decorated programs in NCAA history.
 The school's total of 0 first-team picks in the Coach K and Scheyer era trails only the all-time totals of Kansas (28), Kentucky (26), and North Carolina (26) — programs whose records extend back to the 1920s.
-Kentucky has achieved this concentration of talent in just four decades.
+Duke has achieved this concentration of talent in just four decades.

-Perhaps the most remarkable stat: of Kentucky's 21 consensus All-Americans, every single one was selected in the NBA Draft.
+Perhaps the most remarkable stat: of Duke's 21 consensus All-Americans, every single one was selected in the NBA Draft.
 16 were lottery picks.
-The Kentucky All-America pipeline doesn't just produce college stars — it produces professional ones.
+The Duke All-America pipeline doesn't just produce college stars — it produces professional ones.